-In Fiscal Year 2021, there were 1,038 permanent employees in the FTC's workforce.
-[1] Although the Office of Equal Employment Opportunity and Workplace Inclusion (EEOWI) retained its full-time equivalent (FTE) count of four, three FTEs were in the FTC's Headquarters in Washington, D.C., which is one fewer than in prior years.
-In addition, there was one collateral-duty EEO counselor in each of the Agency's eight regional offices.
-The Office of EEOWI maintains a highly-trained and skilled staff, which provides the foundational support for the Agency as it progresses towards model EEO status.
+The FTC's workforce is its greatest asset.
+In Fiscal Year 2022, FTC's workforce totaled 1094 permanent employees.
+11 The Office of EEOWI retained its full-time equivalent (FTE) count of four, however, only three FTEs worked FTC's Headquarters in Washington, D.C., one fewer than in prior years.
+The Office of EEOWI maintains a highly trained and skilled staff who provides the foundational support for the Agency as it progresses towards model EEO (Equal Employment Opportunity) status.
+One collateral-duty EEO counselor was placed in each of the Agency's eight regional offices.

-Inherent in the FTC's stated goals from senior leadership is a commitment to a zero-tolerance policy regarding unlawful employment discrimination.
-This is the basis upon which the Office of EEOWI ensures that FTC employees have a workplace in which they feel valued, respected, and that they can grow professionally at the Agency.
-This commitment extends to equality of opportunity in all aspects of employment, including, but not limited to, employment outreach, recruitment, hiring, career development and advancement, discipline, and employee retention.
-It also requires identification and elimination of barriers that disadvantage or exclude any group.
+Inherent in the stated goals from the Agency's senior leadership is a commitment to a zero-tolerance policy regarding unlawful employment discrimination.
+This pivotal stance ensures the Office of EEOWI can perpetuate a workplace in which FTC employees feel valued, respected, and that they can grow professionally at the Agency.
+The Office of EEOWI's commitment extends to equality of opportunity in all aspects of employment, including, but not limited to, career development and advancement, discipline, employee retention, employment outreach, hiring, and recruitment.
+It also requires identification and elimination of barriers that disadvantage or exclude members of the workforce/any protected group.

-[1] During this fiscal year, the FTC continued to operate virtually due to the ongoing, global pandemic triggered by the Coronavirus Disease 2019 (COVID-19).
+[1] During 2022 most of the fiscal year, the FTC continued to operate virtually due to the ongoing, global pandemic triggered by the Coronavirus Disease 2019 (COVID-19).